Description of Procedure or Service

 When Baroreflex Stimulation Devices are not covered

-Baroreflex stimulation devices are considered investigational for all applications, including treatment of hypertension and heart failure.
+Baroreflex stimulation devices are considered investigational for all applications.

 Policy Guidelines

-The evidence for individuals with treatment-resistant heart failure who receive baroreflex stimulation therapy, includes 2 RCTs and a post hoc subgroup analysis of a RCT, and meta-analyses of these trials.
+The evidence for individuals with treatment-resistant heart failure who receive baroreflex stimulation therapy includes 2 RCTs and a post hoc subgroup analysis of an RCT, a non-randomized controlled trial, and meta-analyses of these trials.
 Relevant outcomes are overall survival, quality of life, functional outcomes, hospitalizations, medication use and treatment-resistant morbidity.
-The expedited phase of the 2019 RCT was used by the U.S. Food and Drug Administration to approve the Barostim Neo System.
-The trial demonstrated that the system is safe and effective for its intended use population in the short term; however, results of the extended trial are not published, and longer-term outcomes have not been determined.
+The expedited phase of a 2019 RCT was used by the U.S. Food and Drug Administration to approve the Barostim Neo System.
+The trial demonstrated that the system is safe and met its primary efficacy endpoints of improving quality of life (QoL), 6 minute hall walking distance (6MHWD), and NT-proBNP levels in the short term.
+In the extended phase of the trial, no statistically significant benefit for the primary efficacy composite outcome of cardiovascular mortality and heart failure morbidity was observed.
+The pre-specified safety outcome and secondary outcomes in the extended phase were met.
+QoL, NYHA class, and 6MHWD showed a statistically and clinically significant advantage for the baroreflex stimulation plus medical therapy group through up to 2 years post-treatment.
 A 2018 RCT met all 3 efficacy endpoints but had methodologic limitations, incomplete blinding, a relatively small sample size for a common condition, and a short intervention period.
-Another larger RCT, designed to assess the effects of the intervention on mortality, safety, function and quality of life outcomes is underway.
+The non-randomized study found that baroreflex stimulation was associated with improvements in left ventricular ejection fraction (LVEF), New York Heart Association (NYHA) class, QoL, and NT-proBNP levels relative to guideline-directed medical therapy (GDMT) at 12 months post-intervention.
+Overall, baroreflex stimulation demonstrates a favorable safety profile and produces modest improvements in functional capacity and quality of life; however, it has not shown significant reductions in either heart failure morbidity or mortality compared to guideline-directed medical therapy.
+Existing trials suffer from methodological limitations, highlighting the need for a rigorously designed sham-controlled study.
 The evidence is insufficient to determine that the technology results in an improvement in net health outcome.

 Billing/Coding/Physician Documentation Information